mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 11](images/5-lab-satellite-soe-cv6.png)

 The next step in our exploration will be to see the way in which we can create another Content View which can overlay and augment the SOE to meet the needs of the servers we are managing in this workshop.

-Click on **Content Views**
+**g.** Click on **Content Views**

 ![Satellite exploration 12](images/5-lab-satellite-nav-to-hana-overlay1.png)

-Then click on **SAP HANA Overlay RHEL 8**
+**h.** Then click on **SAP HANA Overlay RHEL 8**

 ![Satellite exploration 13](images/5-lab-satellite-nav-to-hana-overlay2.png)